-Credit scores affect almost every aspect of your life.
-It's used when you apply for a mortgage, a car loan, and a credit card.
-Even landlords and cell phone companies take your credit into consideration when you're getting approved.
+Your credit score affects almost every aspect of your life.
+It's used when you apply for a mortgage, a car loan, or a credit card.
+Even landlords and cellphone companies take your credit into consideration when you're getting approved.
 How does your credit score stack up against the people in your state?
 What about the country?
-Let's take a look at the data.

-It's pretty well known that higher credit scores are better, but breaking down the credit score into brackets brings more clarity to specific credit score numbers.
+While higher credit scores are obviously better, breaking down the credit score into brackets brings more clarity to specific credit score numbers.

 Tips for Improving Your Credit Score

 You can work toward improving your credit score no matter where you live.
 Since payment history is the biggest factor influencing your credit score, paying your bills on time is the best thing you can do to improve your credit score.
 Catch up on past due accounts and take care of debt collections.

 Minimize the amount of credit you're using.
 Having high credit card balances also will bring down your credit score.
 While it's easier on the budget to pay just the minimum on your credit cards each month, that's not the best thing for your credit.
 Work on paying down your credit card balances to below 30% of the credit limit.
 The lower the better.
 Maintaining extremely low credit card balances will help boost your credit score.
 This shows lenders that you can handle credit responsibly and not allow it to get out of control.

 Apply for new credit only as needed.
 While each new credit card will ding your credit a little, the real harm in opening several credit cards is the risk of running up large balances and missing payments.
 Minimize the number of credit cards you apply for.